Leah Horowitz: Scholarly work

 Even as a young, Leah was renowned for her exceptional learning.
 In an era when many women did not learn to read, and those who did rarely learned more than the rudiments of Hebrew, Horowitz studied the Talmud with commentaries and also read some kabbalistic works.
-The memoirist Ber of Bolechów reports that when he was a boy of twelve, Leah helped him prepare for his Talmud lesson with her brother, the rabbi Mordecai.
+The memoirist Dov Ber Birkenthal (Ber of Bolechów) reports that when he was a boy of twelve, Leah helped him prepare for his Talmud lesson with her brother, the rabbi Mordecai.
 "She would begin to recite the words of Talmud or Rashi by heart, in clear language, explaining it well as it was written there, and I learned from her words.
 And when the rabbi awoke from his sleep, I knew how to explain the passage in the Talmud to him properly."
 In the same passage, Ber refers to her as "the learned and famous Mistress Leah, of blessed memory".
 Other authors also knew of her reputation for learning.
 The anonymous work Sefer Ozar Sihot Hakhamim describes her as "a great scholar, well-versed in the Talmud" and recounts her Talmudic discussion with another learned lady, Dinah, the wife of Saul Halevi (chief rabbi of The Hague from 1748 to 1785).

 Although very few Eastern European Jewish women before the nineteenth century have left writings, Leah was the author of the Tkhinne of the Matriarchs, an eight-page, trilingual prayer for the Sabbath before the New Moon.
 (As is often the case, the place and date of publication are not mentioned in most of the printed editions.)
 The work contains a Hebrew introduction, a piyyut (a liturgical poem) in Aramaic, and a Yiddish prose paraphrase of the poem.
 This text, which has historical importance as one of the few extant works written by an eighteenth-century Eastern European Jewish woman, testifies that its author was far more learned than the norm.
 (Another work, Tkhinne Moyde Ani, has been erroneously attributed to her.)